thematho/lit-elements-dependency-injection/README.md

 The second example resolves 3 dependencies: A Factory, a Singleton service and a simple variable, to determinate values and descriptions of a Product in Europe and America, doing drag and drop of the product item in the respective containers.

 # License

+This project is licensed under the terms of the MIT license.

+Presentation images and art cannot be used without consent of the owners.